trixi-framework/Trixi.jl/examples/euler_gravity_paper/README.md

           time_integration_scheme_gravity="timestep_gravity_erk52_3Sstar!", cfl_gravity=1.2)
 ```

-### Creating Jeans energies figures
+## Sec.
+4.2.1, Creating Jeans energies figures 3 and 4
-One must also include shrink the analysis interval in the above command, e.g.,
+One must also shrink the analysis interval in the above command, e.g.,
 ```julia
 Trixi.run("examples/euler_gravity_paper/parameters_jeans_instability.toml",
           analysis_interval=1)
 ```
 to generate necessary data for the plots to look nice.
-Then run the python script with the analysis file from the run as input
+Then run the python
+script with the analysis file from the run as input
 ```
 ./jeans_all_in_one.py analysis.dat
 ```
-to generate the figure
+to generate the figure.

 ## Sec.
 4.2.2, Figure 6a, T=0.5, Sedov + gravity with Euler/CK45 and gravity/RK3S*
 ```julia